website watertownhistory.org

 float also featured in Watertown’s Memorial Day parade.

-Watertown’s float in the state centennial parade
+Watertown’s float in the state centennial

-favorable comment.
-The float portrayed a
+much favorable comment.
+The float

-kindergarten, surrounded by her pupils.
+first kindergarten, surrounded by her pupils.

 The youngsters playing the role of the